ramcdonough/goalist/README.md

 - Tailwind CSS (for styling)
 - DaisyUI (for UI components)
 - React Router (for navigation)
-- @hello-pangea/dnd (for drag-and-drop functionality)
+- Framer Motion (for drag-and-drop functionality and animations)

 ## Installation